vilaswasnik/anapana/README.md

 <details>
 <summary><strong>🔰 I'm new to meditation.
 Where do I start?</strong></summary>

-Start with just 5 minutes using the "Tibetan Bell" sound.
+Start with just 5 minutes using the wooden bell sound.
 Sit comfortably, close your eyes, and simply notice your breath at your nostrils.
 When your mind wanders (it will!), gently return to your breath.
 That's it!

 </details>